Suu Kyi convicted again, Australian economist gets 3 years

 Three members of her Cabinet were also found guilty, each receiving sentences of three years.

+“We will continue to take every opportunity to advocate strongly for Professor Turnell until he has returned to his family in Australia,” it said in a statement.
+“Professor Turnell is internationally respected for his work to support the people of Myanmar and their economic development.”

+“He’s a great economist, nice bloke and a great human being.
+His main cause in life is to reduce poverty around the world and he’d developed particular expertise in Myanmar,” Tim Harcourt, a professor at the University of Technology Sydney and longtime friend, said of Turnell. ”Hopefully common sense and justice can prevail and Sean can return to his wife and family in Australia soon.”
-He has been in detention for almost 20 months.
-He was arrested five days after the military takeover by security forces at a hotel in Yangon, the country’s biggest city, while waiting for a car to take him to the city’s international airport.

-He had arrived back in Myanmar from Australia to take up a new position as a special consultant to Suu Kyi less than a month before he was detained.
-As director of the Myanmar Development Institute, he already had lived in Naypyitaw for several years.
+Turnell was arrested five days after the military takeover by security forces at a hotel in Yangon, the country’s biggest city.
+He had arrived back in Myanmar from Australia less than a month before that to take up a new position as a special consultant to Suu Kyi.
+As director of the Myanmar Development Institute, he had already lived in Naypyitaw for several years.

-The day after the military’s takeover, he posted a message on Twitter that he was: “Safe for now but heartbroken for what all this means for the people of Myanmar.
+The day after the military’s takeover, he posted on Twitter: “Safe for now but heartbroken for what all this means for the people of Myanmar.
 The bravest, kindest people I know.
 They deserve so much better.”

-He was charged along with Suu Kyi and the three former Cabinet ministers on the basis of documents seized from him.
+The five co-defendants were charged on the basis of documents seized from Turnell.
 The exact details of their offense have not been made public, though state television said last year that Turnell had access to “secret state financial information” and had tried to flee the country.

 Turnell and Suu Kyi denied the allegations when they testified in their defense at the trial in August.